chibbss/health-tech-dashboard/README.md

 ---

-## Challenges and Mitigation
+## Challenges and Limitations

-### 1. API Rate Limits
+### 1. Getting Free Data
-- **Challenge**: Wearable APIs often have rate limits, limiting the number of requests that can be made in a given time frame.
-- **Solution**: Implement caching mechanisms and batch data processing to avoid hitting API rate limits.
+- **Challenge**: Access to free APIs for wearable data was unavailable during development.
+- **Solution**: A dataset was generated using Mockaroo, simulating real-world wearable data.

-### 2. Data Inconsistencies
+### 2. Low-Quality Model Responses
-- **Challenge**: Data from different sources (wearables, user inputs) may be inconsistent or poorly formatted.
-- **Solution**: Normalize data into standard formats and apply validation checks to ensure data consistency.
+- **Challenge**: The AI models used (e.g., BlenderBot, DistilBERT) are lightweight and not optimized for medical applications.
+- **Solution**: While these models provide proof-of-concept functionality, they may not offer high-quality medical insights.
+Users should expect limited accuracy, and future improvements will involve integrating domain-specific AI models.

-### 3. Model Latency
+### 3. Limited Data
-- **Challenge**: AI models may introduce latency, especially when handling multiple users simultaneously.
-- **Solution**: Use efficient model deployment techniques, such as model quantization or deploying models on GPUs/TPUs, and implement asynchronous processing.
+- **Challenge**: The insights are limited to basic metrics, which may not fully represent the complexity of health analysis.
+- **Solution**: Future iterations can include more metrics and integrate real-time wearable data.

+### 4. Computational Resources
+- **Challenge**: Running the app locally without access to a GPU caused slower model loading and processing times.
+- **Solution**: The app was tested on Google Colab to leverage free GPU resources.
+Users may also deploy the app on cloud platforms for better performance.

 ---